splewis/get5/documentation/docs/getting_started.md

 ## Scrims {: #scrims }

-While Get5 is intended for matches (league matches, LAN-matches, cups, etc.), it can be used for everyday scrims/gathers/whatever as well.
+While Get5 is intended for matches (league matches, LANs, cups, etc.), it can be used for everyday scrims or gathers as well.
 If that is your use case, you should do a few things differently.
 We call "_having a home team defined and anyone else on the opposing team_" a **scrim**, and loading this configuration is referred to as **scrim mode**.